What Makes Hello Heart Sing (By Way of 3 Music Legends)

 Aretha Franklin was, is, and always will be the undisputed Queen of Soul.
 All of her music focuses on the heart — whether we’re talking about Respect, Freeway of Love, Think, or any other timeless anthem.
 Well, at Hello Heart, just like Aretha we completely focus on the heart as well — so that we can help individuals manage and improve their heart health, and help employers control their number one cost factor - cardiac claims.
 Most people don’t realize that nearly half of the US adult population has high blood pressure.
 This is why we focus intently on the heart.

 When we think of artists that used advanced technology to create something phenomenal and shape the future, one duo immediately comes to mind: Daft Punk.
 Some music experts say they are the most influential pop musicians of the 21st century.
-At Hello Heart, we are heavily invested in predictive science, and our solution uses AI and massive amounts of data to proactively warn users who are at an increased risk of heart attack and stroke.
+At Hello Heart, we are heavily invested in predictive science, and our app uses AI and massive amounts of data to help people gain a better understanding of their heart health and how to improve it.